Shortcodes

 {{< /status_card >}}

-) from previous steps.
-Everything after that is a shortcode, in this case, the status-card
+That first item is a shortcode, in this case, the status-card shortcode of Alpha.

 At first glance, it might look like Greek.
 Right?

 Put your browser and VS Code window side by side, and compare.
-You’ll notice that the text content rendered in the browser is exactly the same as what’s in the _index.en.md
+You’ll notice that the text content rendered in the browser is exactly the same as what’s in the _index.md file.
+You should also recognize the Markdown part like bold text (shortcodes).

 Let’s customize the message.